 Even though it is part of the name, some people forget this holiday involves celebrating what we are thankful for in our lives.
 Ask everyone who will be attending your home to provide a brief sentence or two on this topic and reproduce their thoughts on a piece of parchment.
 You can then hang them on the wall or place the messages in a collage framed with a seasonal border.

 Once the inside is complete, don’t forget about setting the proper tone outside as well.
-There are porch decorations available that mirror fall’s colour scheme, and a wreath of leaves provides a nice accent for any window or doorframe.
+There are porch decorations available that mirror fall’s colour scheme and a wreath of leaves provides a nice accent for any window or doorframe.

-Fall is a time of harvest, so scarecrows and straw are also fitting reminders.
+Fall is a time of harvest, so scarecrows and straws are also fitting reminders.
 If you would rather not go for the full-scale model, you can buy little scarecrow decorating kits and yardsticks.
 These are more cute than menacing, so you won’t scare off many crows, but the kids should love them.
 Add some pumpkins, corn stalks, and pomegranates, and don’t forget a bit of front door décor, like a wreath of leaves.